-Steve Tobak is a consultant, writer, and former executive of the technology industry.
+Steve Tobak is a consultant, writer, and former senior executive of the technology industry.
 He's managing partner of Invisor Consulting, a Silicon Valley-based management consulting firm that provides business strategy, executive coaching, and speaking services to CEOs and management teams of small and mid-sized technology companies.

-A 23-year veteran of the high-tech industry, Tobak was formerly Vice President of Marketing at a number of successful companies, including Cyrix, National Semiconductor, Tessera, and Rambus.
+A 23-year veteran of the high-tech industry, Tobak was formerly Vice President of Marketing (and sometimes Sales) at a number of successful companies, including Cyrix, National Semiconductor, Tessera, and Rambus.
 For a few nanoseconds, he was also President and CEO of InLight Communications.
 Tobak began his career in 1980 as a semiconductor design engineer with Texas Instruments.

 Tobak holds an M.S. in Electrical Engineering and a B.S in Physics from the State University of N.Y. at Stony Brook.
 He lives somewhere in the mountains near Silicon Valley, California.